devrieda/switch-pro/README.md

   RS, RS-UP, RS-DOWN, RS-LEFT, RS-RIGHT

-An example of the object passed to the callback might look like this, where the user is nudging the Left Stick about 1/2 way to the right and pressing Y:
+An example of the object passed to the callback might look like this, where the user is using the Left Stick about 1/2 way to the right and pressing Y:

 ```
 {